uijaz/DFA-Framework/README.md

 ![DFA Framework Model](./resources/DFA-framework.png)

 **Facilitator Tip:**
 Leverage the target diagram as a **visual facilitation tool** alongside or in place of the **DFA Framework Template**.
-As participants progress through each step, capture their inputs and outputs directly on the diagram using sticky notes or markers.
+As participants progress through each stage, capture their inputs and outputs directly on the diagram using sticky notes or markers.
 For virtual sessions, use digital tools like Miro or MURAL to enable real-time collaboration.
 This method keeps the group engaged, enhances clarity, and creates a visual record of the session's progress.

 ---